JohnTigue/idots/README.md

 ## EbolaMapper
 EbolaMapper is Web technology for visualizing epidemiological outbreaks, including ebola.
 The project has Web components, mobile apps, and various secondaries such as data validators, converters, and the like.

 This project also defines the [Outbreak Time Series Specification](https://github.com/JohnTigue/EbolaMapper/wiki/Outbreak-Time-Series-Specification-Overview).
+The data model defined by the Specification is very specific and simple: **The Spec quantifies only the population level information required for plotting epidemic curves in time and space visualizations.** The Spec is not intended to address things like line listing, contact listing, or contact tracing.
+That is a whole different level of complexity: technically, socially, and politically. **[Personally Identifiable Information (PII)](http://en.wikipedia.org/wiki/Personally_identifiable_information) is explicitly out of scope.**

 Taken together the code and the data spec can be deployed atop existing Internet infrastructure to create a global outbreak monitoring network.
-The first iteration is rather simple but it demonstrates how it can be easily done and will hopefully be a seed which germinates into more sophisticated infrastructure.
+The first iteration is intentionally simple but it demonstrates how it can be easily done and will hopefully be a seed which germinates into more sophisticated infrastructure.

 ### Status
 The schedule is to have EbolaMapper minimally viable by 2014-01-09.
 See, [the wiki](https://github.com/JohnTigue/EbolaMapper/wiki#status) for more details.